 Because of being an ‘agricultural country ‘, soil is always been a matter of concern in Bangladesh.
 Although our is a small country, the soil in here shows huge varieties.

-There are many recognised and unrecognized causes of such varieties.
+There are many recognized and unrecognized causes of such varieties.
 Normally, due to a diverse nature of physiographic condition, land type, parent materials of soil and hydrology and drainage conditions, varieties are happened in the type of soil.

 Alluvial: The major part of Bangladesh is alluvium, formed by the three major rivers Brahmaputra, Ganges and Meghna.
 The system drains a basin of some 1.76 million sq km.
 Over millennia, the sediments carried by the huge discharges of these rivers have built a broad delta, forming about 80% of Bangladeshi soil.